opnfv/fuel/docs/installationprocedure/installation.instruction.rst

     - Click on the <+Add Nodes> button

-    - Check <Controller>, <Telemetry - MongoDB>  and optionally an SDN Controller role (OpenDaylight controller/ONOS) in the Assign Roles Section.
+    - Check <Controller>, <Telemetry - MongoDB>  and optionally an SDN Controller role (OpenDaylight controller/ONOS) in the "Assign Roles" Section.

     - Check one node which you want to act as a Controller from the bottom half of the screen